 - A field of concentration outside the School of Communication (normally one of the disciplines of the Weinberg College of Arts and Sciences), consisting of at least 6 courses; of these 6, at least 3 must be 300- or 400-level courses.
 Courses taken to satisfy the School of Communication distribution requirement may be applied to the field of concentration if they fall within the discipline in which the student chooses to concentrate.
-A minor, dual major, or adjunct major satisfies this requirement. - Language requirement: proficiency in a classical or modern foreign language equivalent to the work covered in a second-year college-level course.
+A non-School of Communication minor, dual major, or adjunct major satisfies this requirement. - Language requirement: proficiency in a classical or modern foreign language equivalent to the work covered in a second-year college-level course.
 Proficiency is established in precisely the same manner as in the Weinberg College of Arts and Sciences; see the section on the foreign language requirement in the Weinberg section of this catalog. - Electives in communication and other areas to complete a minimum of 45 courses.

-Courses used to satisfy the major, distribution, and foreign language requirements must receive a grade of C-or higher and cannot be taken P/N. Departmental Honors Program The Undergraduate Honors Program in Communication Studies offers an opportunity for highly motivated students to conduct original scholarly research.
+Courses used to satisfy the major and distribution requirements must receive a grade of C- or higher and cannot be taken P/N. Departmental Honors Program The Undergraduate Honors Program in Communication Studies offers an opportunity for highly motivated students to conduct original scholarly research.
 Through the senior year, each student works closely with faculty to produce an original research project in an interest area determined by the student.
-Seniors who complete the program graduate with departmental honors.
+Seniors who successfully complete the program will be eligible to graduate with departmental honors.
 Also see Honors and Prizes in the Undergraduate Education section of this catalog.
 Courses Primarily for Freshmen and Sophomores GEN CMN 101-0 Interpersonal Communication See Introductory and Related Courses.

 GEN CMN 102-0 Public Speaking See Introductory and Related Courses.

 GEN CMN 104-0 Argumentation and Debate See Introductory and Related Courses.

-Studies Foundations of knowledge in many areas of the field, including the nature of interpersonal interaction and the impact of mass media.
+COMM ST 201-0 Research Methods in Communication Foundations of knowledge in many areas of the field, including the nature of interpersonal interaction and the impact of mass media.
 How communication researchers do their work; how to judge the quality of research products.
 Prerequisite for many other courses in the department.
 COMM ST 205-0 Theories of Persuasion Survey of major theories that explain how to change another person's attitudes and behaviors.
 Applications to persuasion within a variety of contexts, including relationships, organizations, legal campaigns, and the mass culture.
 COMM ST 210-0 The Arts of Controversy: An Introduction to Rhetorical Thinking Controversy as a rhetorical practice essential to healthy political culture.
 Use of rhetoric to appreciate different (and frequently conflicting) approaches to issues.
-COMM ST 215-0 Principles of Rhetorical CriticismIntroduction to the critical study of political, legal, and ceremonial rhetoric.
+COMM ST 215-0 Principles of Rhetorical Criticism Introduction to the critical study of political, legal, and ceremonial rhetoric.
 Development of skills in analyzing and assessing such rhetoric and appreciating how it reflects and shapes basic social and cultural values.
 PERF ST 216-0 Performance and Culture See Performance Studies.
-COMM ST 220-0 Theories of Argumentation Fundamental principles and practice of critical reasoning and public argument.
-For students interested in legal, academic, or political realms of communication and advocacy.
-COMM ST 221-0 Speech Writing Theory and practice in the principles of composition and in the preparation and delivery of manuscript speeches. comm st 229-0 communication Technology, Community, and Personal Identity Philosophical, critical, and scientific analysis of how the intensification of technology in cultural, professional, and recreational domains is affecting our social relations and personal identities.
-COMM ST 235-0 Philosophy of Language and Communication Relationship between language and human communication behavior.
-How language structures individual world views; the process of meaning formation; therapeutic communication; the experience of creativity.
-COMM ST 241-0 Theories of Relational Communication An overview of communication theories and research dealing with developing, sustaining, and terminating interpersonal relationships.
-Direct application to friendship, work, and romantic relationships.